Competitor Website Analytics: Analyze Any Website Traffic

 Analyzing Competitor Content Strategy from Analytics Data

-One of the most valuable uses of competitor website analytics is reverse-engineering content strategy.
+One of the most valuable uses ofcompetitor website analyticsis reverse-engineering content strategy.
 By studying which pages drive the most traffic to a competitor, you can build a smarter content plan for your own site.

-- Content types that perform: Are their top pages blog posts, comparison guides, tutorials, or product pages?
+Are their top pages blog posts, comparison guides, tutorials, or product pages?
+Use SEMrush or Ahrefs to sort by estimated traffic.

-- Topic clusters: Which subject areas generate the most traffic?
+Which subject areas generate the most traffic?
 This reveals what their audience cares about most.

-- Content freshness: Are top pages recently published or updated?
+Are top pages recently published or updated?
 This indicates how much they invest in keeping content current.

 Prioritize gaps where the keyword has decent search volume and the competing content is mediocre.
 These are opportunities where you can create something genuinely better and capture traffic that competitors are only loosely holding.